Behavior offset: Segment users over two distinct time periods

 4. From the More Options menu for this event, click Add rolling.

-In the rolling over field that appears, enter the number of days you want to allow for the current period event to occur.
-Keeping with our example scenario, we enter 90.
+In the rolling over field, enter the number of days you want to allow for the current period event to occur.
+In this example scenario, that value is 90.

-Also, when using a during cohort (as opposed to in each; see this article on in-line cohorts in Amplitude for a more detailed explanation), the offset function will allow you to create daily offsets, regardless of the interval specified in the date picker.
+Also, when using a during cohort (as opposed to in each; see this article on in-line cohorts in Amplitude for a more detailed explanation), the offset function allows you to create daily offsets, regardless of the interval you set in the date picker.

 behavioral_offset_duration_dropdown.png

 1. From the same menu as in step 4, click Add offset.
-In the offset field that appears, enter the number of days after the occurrence of the previous period event that you want to wait before the rolling window (see step 4 above) begins.
-In this example, we do not want to include the day of the previous period event in the rolling window, so we enter 1.
-If you want to include that day in your analysis, do not include an offset.
+In the offset field, enter the number of days after the occurrence of the previous period event that you want to wait before the rolling window (see step 4 above) begins.

 2. Click + Performed again.
 From the and who performed drop-down, select the current period event.
-Continuing with our example, this will once again be Complete Purchase.
+Continuing with the example, this is Complete Purchase.

-By applying the rolling window and offset to the previous period event, we've essentially shifted this cohort to a time in the past.
-Bear in mind that this process offsets only the in-line cohort, and not the event selected in the Event Module.
+By applying the rolling window and offset to the previous period event, you've essentially shifted this cohort to a time in the past.
+This process offsets only the in-line cohort, and not the event selected in the Event Module.

-NOTE: In-line offset for in each cohorts is available on Event Segmentation charts.
+In-line offset for in each cohorts is available on Event Segmentation charts.
 In-line offset for during cohorts is available on all chart types except Compass.
-When using a during cohort, your date range must be defined in days.
+When using a during cohort, you must define your date range in days.

 Was this page helpful?